 Take advantage of the 12 Days of Christmas campaign to offer people who come into your restaurant unique deals and gift cards.
 From discounts on specific dishes to free drinks or desserts if they order the full Christmas menu, your Christmas restaurant promotion ideas won’t go unappreciated.

-Make your restaurant the place to be this holiday season by throwing some amazing themed parties.
 If you’re wondering how to advertise Christmas parties on a budget, the easiest answer is to post them on your website, share them on social media, and spread the word offline using flyers and posters.
 Here are some themes you can use:

 Karaoke Christmas bash